gerritt-luoma/various-notes/kotlin-notes.md

 ### String Templates
 - String templates are very similar to `string interpolation` in JavaScript and `f strings` in Python
-- String templates use `$` followed by variable names to add the value of the variable into the string
+- String templates use `$` followed by variable names to add the value of the variable into the string.
+For an expression like a list size, use curly brackets `${val}`
   ```
   val variableName : Int = 3
   "The value is $variableName" -> "The value is 3"